sco0ter/babbler/readme.md

 ## Changing Availability

-If you want to change your presence availability, just send a new presence with a \"show\” value.
+If you want to change your presence availability, just send a new presence with a "show" value.

 ```java
 xmppSession.send(new Presence(Presence.Show.AWAY));